AarathiNadathur/DivyaPuraswani/README.md

 </p>

 <h2 align="center">Hi!
-My name is Divya . </h2>
+My name is Divya. </h2>

-<p align="center">I'm a Graduate Student at San Jose State University pursuing my Masters degree in Computer Software Engineering and will be graduating Dec 2020.
-I am interested and passionate about Full Stack/Backend Web Development.
-I have worked on several Full Stack Web applications independently and in team.
-I also have 3 years of work experience as a Software Engineer.</p>

-<p align="center">I’m currently working on building a professional networking platform in healthcare as a part of my internship.
-I’m currently learning Spring Boot and Kafka.
-I am actively looking for opportunities in Software Engineering.</p>
+<p align="center">I Graduated from San Jose State University as a student of Masters in Data Analytics.
+An Enthusiastic and self-motivated individual having 4 years of professional experience in computer applications,programming languages, data modeling and database management. </p>

+<p align="center">I believe that ‘Just like sky learning has no limit’.</p>

 <p align="left">